 How will embedded outcomes be assessed?

-At this time, assessment procedures have not yet been identified.
-However, as programs identify where and how students will meet embedded outcomes, they should also consider how student learning of these outcomes will be assessed and what evidence will be gathered to support that assessment.
+Programs identify where and how students will meet embedded outcomes, how student learning of these outcomes will be assessed, and what evidence will be gathered to support that assessment.
 For example, if a study abroad experience is used to meet the outcomes of global citizenship and social awareness, written communication, and intercultural knowledge, students may be required to provide the link to their electronic blog in which they completed a series of reflective writing assignments that demonstrates their required levels of proficiency per outcome.

 To whom will assessment information be reported?

-Once final assessment procedures are determined, this information will be used to report to the Higher Learning Commission for accreditation purposes.
-Of course, this information should also regularly be used by faculty to determine the effectiveness of their own instruction and their impact on student learning of outcomes.
+Assessment information will be used to report to the Higher Learning Commission for accreditation purposes.
+This information should also regularly be used by faculty to determine the effectiveness of their own instruction and their impact on student learning of outcomes.